 Benefits of Schema for SEO

-Companies and institutions who have implemented structured data have seen measurable increases in the number of organic visits to sites and landing pages, decreased bounce rate, increased click-through rate and an increased in the number of impressions of a site on a SERP.
+Companies and institutions who have implemented structured data have seen measurable increases in the number of organic visits to sites and landing pages, decreased bounce rate, increased click-through rate and an increase in the number of impressions of a site on a SERP.

 There are a variety of options when it comes to adding structured data to a website.
 It’s important for marketers to return to the goal of their website to determine which type of schema markup will best represent that goal.
 We highly suggest beginning with more general brand or organization and location (if applicable) schema markup before implementing more specific schema types like products, services and events.
 And, unlike other SEO tactics, once schema is implemented there is very little, if any, maintenance involved.